AlessandroMinoccheri/jquery-highlight-twitter/README.md

 jquery-highlight-twitter
 ========================

-This is jQuery plugin that allow to share highlighted text on twitter.
+This jQuery plugin allow to share highlighted text on twitter.
-When you highlight a text with this plugin active on it automatically appear twitter logo to share the highlighted text
+When you highlight a text with this plugin active on it automatically appear twitter logo to share the highlighted text.

 #Get started
 You can apply this plugin to all elements of your page.